tcanbolat/Nodemailer-with-Gmail-and-OAuth2-Cheat-Sheet/README.md

 <li>Now, take the access token and the refresh token and add them to your transporter function</li>
 <li>Congrats!
-You just created an app in your google developers profile that allows access to your gmail to send emails!</li>
+Your app is all set up to start sending emails using OAuth2!</li>
 </ul>